Download: British Values [PDF]

 Education regulations state that to meet the standard for the Spiritual, Moral, Social and Cultural development of pupils, schools must actively promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-We must also ensure that principles are actively promoted.
+We must also ensure that principles are actively promoted across our school.

-From enabling children in the EYFS to develop from playing alongside to playing together, to visits to the involvement in school Parliament in KS2, the promotion of British values is differentiated throughout the school and across the curriculum, particularly in RE and PSHE.
-Our SEAL programme also teaches children to have empathy with others and become independent learners.
+From enabling children in the EYFS to develop from playing alongside to playing together, to visits to the involvement in school Parliament in KS2, the promotion of British and gospel values is differentiated throughout the school and across the curriculum.

 The School Council